alphora/dtr-content-r4/input/cql/ASLPDataElementsIssues.md

   - BMI-positive should be: [http://hl7.org/fhir/us/core/StructureDefinition/us-core-bmi], but that causes a null
   - Height-positive should be: [http://hl7.org/fhir/us/core/StructureDefinition/us-core-body-height]

-- `define "Diagnosis of Obstructive Sleep Apnea"` returns a null

 - Get the following error when `using QICore version '4.1.1'`: Error: Could not load model information for model QICore, version 4.1.1 because version 4.1.0 is already loaded.

 - Running `_refresh` creates bundles in the test directory that then get picked up by `CQL Evaluation`, which causes a duplicate Patient error.